 Percent Gateway Courses Completed

-Completing gateway Math and English courses builds early momentum and helps student persistence.
+Completing gateway Math and English builds early momentum and helps student persistence and student success.

 How are you tracking your schedule?
 The Higher Education Scheduling Index (HESI™) is a database for course scheduling which tracks 50 variables related to course scheduling patterns and institutional activity of higher education.
 It includes metrics from a cross section of 4-year public, 4-year private, and 2-year public higher education institutions.